 Land, for example.
 A LOT of lava flowed into the ocean during the LERZ eruption: 875 acres (3.5 km^2) of new lava delta was created.
 Some of this delta may collapse into the ocean again, but at the end of the day the Big Island will probably have grown by about one square mile!

-This black sand was (and is!) being distributed over the nearby coast, which has caused many new black sand beaches to form.
-The new most-talked about beach on the Big Island is the one forming in front of the Pohoiki boat launch: (new) Pohoiki black sand beach.
+This black sand washed, and still washes, along the nearby coast, building several new black sand beaches.
+The best known of them is the one that formed in front of the Pohoiki boat launch: (new) Pohoiki black sand beach.